 The Uniform Standards of Professional Appraisal Practice (USPAP) is the generally recognized ethical and performance standards for the appraisal profession in the United States.
 USPAP is updated every two years so that appraisers have the information they need to deliver unbiased and thoughtful opinions of value.

-To become a certified personal property appraiser in the United States, appraisers must take the 15-Hour National USPAP Course (or its equivalent).
+To become a personal property appraiser in the United States, appraisers must take the 15-Hour National USPAP Course (or its equivalent).
 This is also a requirement to earn your GPPA designation.
-Once certified, personal property appraisers must take the 7-Hour National USPAP Update Course (or its equivalent) once every two calendar years.
+After taking the 15-Hour National USPAP Course, personal property appraisers must take the 7-Hour National USPAP Update Course (or its equivalent) once every two calendar years.
 This is also a requirement to maintain your GPPA or MPPA designation.